MellongLau/LiteAutoLayout/README.md

 ### What is LiteAutoLayout

-`LiteAutoLayout ` is developed with Swift 3.0,it supports Swift 4.2 now, it is a simple and useful library for you to create layout constraint for the views.
+`LiteAutoLayout ` is developed with Swift 5.0, it is a simple and useful library for you to create layout constraint for the views.

 ### Language